sreelakshmiarjun27/LLMCloudInfrastructureProject/README.md

 ## Description
-This Python program interacts with the OpenAI GPT-4o model using the Chat Completion endpoint to generate conversational responses based on a prompt provided by the user.
+The Open AI Python program interacts with the OpenAI GPT-4o model using the Chat Completion endpoint to generate conversational responses based on a prompt provided by the user.

 ## Prerequisites
 - Visual Studio Code